JacopoMangiavacchi/KituraBot/README.md

 **Warning: This is work in progress**

-Implement KituraBot multi-channel Class and define KituraBotProtocol for implementing KituraBot channel specific templates.
+KituraBot Swift Package implements KituraBot multi-channel Class and define KituraBotProtocol for implementing KituraBot channel specific templates.

 It support both a traditional syncronous model as well as a full asyncronous model.